 Alamo Canyon Road is located in the middle of town, so it is easy to spot.
 It is a well maintained dirt road, so most vehicles should have no problem traversing this travel route.
-The canyon road goes on for many miles into BLM territory.
+The canyon road goes on for many miles into BLM territory to Delamar Dry Lake and Delamar Ghost Town.
 There are plenty of scenic views and interesting rock formations to experience along the way.
-The road climbs through the mountains to higher elevations, so a wide variety of desert wildflowers can be seen in the spring season.
+The road climbs through the mountains to higher elevations, so a wide variety of desert wildflowers can be seen during the spring season.

 As I drove up the dirt road through Alamo Canyon, I really did not know what to look for and there were no roadside signs or markers.
 I relied on high school and college earth science lessons to identify what an ancient bolide impact area might look like after weathering over eons of time.
 Identifying evidence of an ancient bolide impact area was much easier than I thought it would be in Alamo Canyon, because there were so many gigantic examples of distorted rock strata all around.

 Pressure and heat from the gigantic meteor impact explosion literally melted the earth surface in this area and the molten pieces of rock were cast through the air for many miles around.
 After the melted rock cooled, it fuzed and assumed a silhouette shape of whatever it landed upon way back when.
 After eons of erosion took place, the ancient metamorphic rock shrouds have been exposed.
 Many large metamorphosed rock shroud examples can be seen in the Alamo Bolide Impact Area.